Propane guide

 Research into the chemical production of propane has been going on for many years, with some good results.
 A research team at the Illinois Institute of Technology has now succeeded in developing a highly efficient process.
 Carbon dioxide is converted into propane.
 To do this, the researchers developed a special electrolyser in which electrical energy is used to force a chemical reaction between the greenhouse gas carbon dioxide and water, thereby converting carbon dioxide into propane.The process is not yet ready for the market.
 However, as soon as this goal is achieved, it will be an important step away from dependence on fossil fuels, including propane.

 Propane gas is suitable for a wide range of applications.
 It is used for heating and cooking, but also as a refrigerant.
-Propane gas, often as a mixture with butane gas, is an economical solution, especially in rural areas that are not connected to the gas pipeline network.
+Propane gas, often as a mixture with butane gas, is an economical energy source, especially in rural areas which have no access to a gas pipeline.

 - Cooking: Gas hobs, gas ovens, gas grills, gas rechauds